Xarepo/msc-container-migration/README.md

 The length, in seconds, of the intervals between sending pings to nodes in the cluster.

+#### PING_TIMEOUT

+_required: no, default: 5_

+The length, in seconds, of how long to wait for PING RPCs before considering the source to be down.

 ## Running

 ### Example OCI-bundles